in28minutes/java-cheat-sheet/README.md

 List<Dog> dogsList = Arrays.asList(dogsArray);
 ```

-LetÕs create a couple of static methods as shown below:
+Let's create a couple of static methods as shown below:
 ```
     static void doSomethingArray(Animal[] animals) {
 //do Something with Animals